kevinvincent/254EMS/README.md

 Files you should care about
 ---------------------------
-* signup.py --> Main App
+- signup.py --> Main App
-* models.py --> Holds the db table schemas
+- models.py --> Holds the db table schemas

 Status Updates:
 ---------------
-DB models are done - 8/29/13
+- DB models are done - 8/29/13

-Auth implemented.
+- Auth implemented.
 But IDK if it works - 8/29/13

-Auth implemented and working! - 9/25/13
+- Auth implemented and working! - 9/25/13

+- Server can now handle jsonp requests (cross domain ajax for client) - 9/26/13